-2.15 There was a modest level of office occupancy in 2021/22 owing to the COVID-19 pandemic, and so commuting was low.
-Based on the collection of data on office attendance, means of transport for commuting, and commuting distance for a "normal" week for each office member, and taking into account that around half of the year was impacted by COVID-19 restrictions on office working, we have estimated total carbon emissions associated with employee commuting travel at 2,452kg CO2e.
+2.15 There was a modest level of office occupancy in 2022/23, and so commuting was low.
+However, office occupancy was slightly higher than the previous year, meaning an increase in commuting, and emissions from commuting.
+Based on the collection of data on office attendance, means of transport for commuting, and commuting distance for a "normal" week for each office member, we have estimated total carbon emissions associated with employee commuting travel at 7,015kg CO2e.